Shift3/penetration-testing-challenge/readme.md

   - The database instance.
   - The database can be accessed by a database client via `localhost:5432`
   - See `.env` file for credentials
-- **penetration-testing-challenge_third-party-server**
-  - The third-party api server.
-  - The server can be accessed via `http://localhost:3000`
 - **penetration-testing-challenge_migrations**
   - This container sets up and seeds the database.
   - No external access.